-Once or twice a year, Sun Valley Museum of Art's curators invite an artist to participate in a residency at SVMoA’s Hailey House, a Victorian home that was the birthplace of the poet Ezra Pound.
+Once or twice a year, the Sun Valley Museum of Art's curators invite an artist to participate in a residency at SVMoA’s Hailey House, a Victorian home that was the birthplace of the poet Ezra Pound.
 Usually held in May and/or October, the residency offers artists the opportunity to spend time in the Wood River Valley with the goal of making work for an upcoming SVMoA exhibition.

 Past residents include:

 The Hemingway House Sessions are a collaboration between the Sun Valley Museum of Art and The Community Library to connect visiting artists to our local history and an iconic writer in an intimate setting inspired by views of the Big Wood River and Idaho mountains.
 Visiting artists are invited to respond to this creative space where Ernest Hemingway sought sanctuary in the last years of his life.

 The Community Library is a privately funded, public library located in Ketchum, Idaho.
 As part of its Center for Regional History, it stewards a Hemingway collection and manages the Hemingway House and Preserve.
 The private residence is home to a writer-in-residence program.